Jeffail/ash/README.md

 Your prometheus and grafana instances should be running in the background whilst you use your AI of choice.
 In order to view an example dashboard open up grafana at `http://localhost:3000` and use the credentials `admin`/`admin` to access a dashboard called `RPCN MCP Server`.

+## Example Prompts

+- [INST]Search bluesky for dog related posts and then summarise each one as if it were written by a jealous cat[/INST]